Document

 Cardiac Sarcoidosis

-Sarcoidosis is a poorly understood illness in which clumps of abnormal immune cells (granulomas) form, most typically in the lungs, but sometimes in the heart.
-Cardiac granulomas cause inflammation that can result in the scarring of heart tissue.
-Genetics are thought to be a significant factor in the development of sarcoidosis.
+Sarcoidosis is a condition in which clusters of immune cells called granulomas form — most commonly in the lungs, but sometimes in the heart.
+When granulomas affect the heart, they may cause inflammation that can scar heart tissue and disrupt its normal function.
+Genetics and immune factors are thought to play roles in its development.

 Overview and Symptoms